Closed-form Approximation for Performance Bound of Finite Blocklength Massive MIMO Transmission: Statistical Properties of Channel Dispersion

 and

-Unfortunately, it is difficult to derive the exact close-form expressions for ${\text{G}}2$ and ${\text{G}}4$ by using the conventional integration approach, since there is an additional term ${{2M} \mathord{\left/ {\vphantom {{2M} \rho }} \right. \kern-\nulldelimiterspace} \rho }$ appearing in the denominator.
-So, we have to make some approximations to the original expression.
-Otherwise, even if it can be solved, it may comprise of some kinds of special functions which makes the expression not concise.
-By taking an independence assumption between two elements of ${\text{G}}2$, we obtain its close-form result, for $M > N + 1$, as
+Unfortunately, it is difficult to derive the exact close-form expressions for ${\text{G}}2$ and ${\text{G}}4$ by using conventional integration approaches, since there is an additional term ${{2M} \mathord{\left/ {\vphantom {{2M} \rho }} \right. \kern-\nulldelimiterspace} \rho }$ appearing in the denominator.
+So, we resort to some approximations to the original expression.
+Otherwise, even if it can be solved, it may comprise of some special functions which makes the expression less tractable.
+By taking an independence assumption between two elements of ${\text{G}}2$, we obtain its closed-form result, for $M > N + 1$, as